Quadratic Hedging and Optimization of Option Exercise Policies: Model

 \section{Model}

 Consider an American option on a commodity futures that can be exercised at one of $I$ dates with respective indices in set $\mathcal{I}:=\{0,1,\ldots,I-1\}$.
 The futures price on date $T_i$ is $F_i\in\mathbb{R}_+$.
 Exercising the option on date $T_i$ when the futures price is $F_i$ yields the cash flow $C_{i}(F_{i})$.
-For convenience, we assume that this cash flow is nonnegative, e.g., it is $\max\{F_i-K,0\}$ for a call option with strike price $K$, and the option is always exercised on the last date, $T_{I-1}$, if it is still alive at this time.
+For convenience, we assume that this cash flow is nonnegative, e.g., it is $\max\{F_i-K,0\}$ for a call option with strike price $K$, and the option is always exercised on the last date, $T_{I-1}$, if it is still alive at this time, in which case the cash flow $C_{I-1}(F_{I-1})$ may be zero for some values of the futures price $F_{I-1}$.

 A known Markovian stochastic process governs the evolution of the futures price.
 It is independent of the option exercise decisions.
 There is a risk free bond.
 Its associated discount factor from date $T_{i}$ back to date $T_{i-1}$ with $i\in\mathcal{I}\setminus\{0\}$ is $D_{i}$.
 The dynamics of the price of the futures give rise to an incomplete market.
-That is, the cash flows of feasible option exercise policies cannot be perfectly replicated by dynamically trading this contract and a risk less bond.
+That is, in general the cash flows of feasible option exercise policies cannot be perfectly replicated by dynamically trading this contract and a risk less bond.
 There are no arbitrage opportunities.

 Let $\pi$ be a feasible option exercise policy.
-Its decision rule $X^\pi_i(F_i)$ prescribes the date $T_i$ and futures price $F_i$ pair for which to exercise the option.
+Its decision rule $X^\pi_i(F_i)$ prescribes the date index and futures price pair $(i,F_i)$ for which to exercise the option.
 It equals one if the option is exercised and zero otherwise.
 The set of feasible policies is $\Pi$.
-Denote by $\iota^\pi$ the stopping stage corresponding to when policy $\pi$ exercises the option, that is, $T_{\iota^\pi}$ is the corresponding stopping time.
-By assumption, if the option has not been exercised by date $T_{I-1}$ then $\iota^\pi$ equals stage $I-1$, in which case the cash flow $C_{I-1}(F_{I-1})$ may be zero for some values of the futures price $F_{I-1}$.
+Denote by $\iota^\pi$ the stopping index corresponding to the date policy $\pi$ exercises the option, that is, $T_{\iota^\pi}$ is the corresponding stopping time.
+By assumption, if the option has not been exercised by date $T_{I-1}$ then $\iota^\pi$ equals $I-1$.